 A Pattern of Pedestrian Fatalities in South Carolina

-Across South Carolina, such auto-pedestrian crashes are becoming alarmingly frequent.
-Lanes blocked due to collisions have become a common sight in urban corridors.
-High-density areas like South Carolina’s 1st Congressional District are witnessing rising incidents linked to factors such as traffic stop errors, driver distraction, and insufficient safety measures.
+Across South Carolina, auto-pedestrian crashes are increasing at an alarming rate.
+As a result, lanes blocked after collisions have become common in urban areas.
+High-density regions like South Carolina’s 1st Congressional District report rising incidents.
+These crashes often stem from driver distraction, traffic stop errors, and weak safety measures.

-Notably, many crashes involve inadequate pedestrian crossings or areas where shared video footage reveals poor lighting or high-speed traffic.
-Educational institutions like Dorchester District Two have started awareness campaigns targeting students and drivers, hoping to address the back to school travel rush concerns.
+In many cases, poor pedestrian crossings increase the risk.
+In addition, shared video footage often shows poor lighting and high-speed traffic.
+Therefore, these conditions create dangerous environments for pedestrians.
+Educational institutions like Dorchester District Two now run awareness campaigns.
+They target students and drivers, especially during the back to school travel rush.

 Determining Liability